stefgina/stackoverflow-LLM/README.md

     python3 model_A_train_infer.py
 ```

-You can also play arround with the more advanced LLM models as well (if you have GPUs, CUDA etc.).
-In order to run these you will have to you have to also install cuda, torch (gpu) and transformers deps.
-Didn't include these in the requirements since it is more advanced.
-(You can always still run these in Collab without doing any of that, see Collab section)
+You can play arround with the more advanced LLM models as well.
+In order to run these you will you have to also have an Nvidia GPU, installed CUDA, Pytorch (gpu) and transformers deps.
+You can always run these advanced models in Google Collab -instead of locally- without any of the previous requirements.

 ```bash
     # predict tags  on stack overflow data, with a BERT finetuned model [gpu]